kailash-manasarovar/statement/docs/timeline/2023/july.md

 - The pictures of [plate lady](#plate-lady-early-in-the-month) stop appearing.
 - There are now references to Thailand and the far east, pictures of tall apartment buildings in Hong Kong, for example.
-- I'm certain he (I assume the trumpet teacher) is manipulating Google search and I don't know how.
+- I'm certain he (I assume the trumpet teacher) is manipulating my Google search results and I don't know how.
 - I usually connect to hotel networks and I have a lot of issues logging into my banking apps.
 I lose access to my Openbank app.
-I can't log in until I get back home.
+I can't log into banking again until I get back home.
 - Then, I see a tweet which appears to have a message for me directly: **don't leave me murph**.
 - It blows my mind.
 - (This is a misquote from what was said in the film.
 If you didn't know, my surname is Murphy.)